 Apparently safe from outside enemies and secure internally, Israel was not living in fear of danger or destruction.
 This prosperity led to pride and spiritual decline.
 This situation was worsened with the calf worship, which had been established by its first king, Jeroboam I (1 Kings 12:25–33).
 This calf worship called for the ministry of both Amos and Hosea.
 Both of their prophesying was directed towards the northern kingdom.

 Amos can be ranked among the most important of the prophets because of his simple style and the strength and nobility of thought.
-Few prophets are more penetrating in comprehending the foundations of the natural and moral worlds, or show greater discernment into the power, wisdom, and holiness of God.
+Few prophets are more penetrating in comprehending the foundations of the natural and moral worlds, or show greater understanding of the power, wisdom, and holiness of God.
 His major themes are of social justice, God’s omnipotence, and divine judgment.
-There is no indication in the book as to the length of his active prophetic work nor to the closing days of his life.

 Check out our Bible Answers page for more information on a variety of topics.